Optimal line packings from nonabelian groups: Introduction

 Note that $\Phi$ is a Parseval frame precisely when $\Phi^*\Phi$ is an orthogonal projection.
 Furthermore, given an orthogonal projection $P$, one may take its spectral decomposition to find a Parseval frame $\Phi$ such that $\Phi^*\Phi=P$.
 As such, the pursuit of ETFs can be recast as finding orthogonal projections with both a constant diagonal and an off-diagonal of constant modulus.

 Some of the earliest known examples of ETFs were \textit{harmonic frames} \cite{SH}, in which $\Phi$ is constructed from the character table of an abelian group by collecting rows indexed by a so-called \textit{difference set} \cite{SH,XZG,DF}.
 While harmonic ETFs are the ETFs that exhibit abelian symmetry, the pursuit of new ETFs compels one to seek nonabelian symmetry.
-Along these lines, \emph{Zauner's conjecture} in quantum information theory suggests the existence of an ETF of $n=m^2$ vectors in $\mathbb{C}^m$ with Heisenberg symmetry for every $m$~\cite{Zauner:99,ScottG:10}.
+Along these lines, \emph{Zauner's conjecture} in quantum information theory suggests the existence of an ETF of $n=m^2$ vectors in $\mathbb{C}^m$ with Heisenberg symmetry for every $m$~\cite{Z,ScottG:10}.

-This paper constructs ETFs with nonabelian symmetry by first identifying a fruitful generalization of the harmonic ETF theory.
-Our approach, detailed in Section~2, is to consider Parseval frames whose Gram matrices lie in the adjacency algebra of an \emph{association scheme} (cf.\ the techniques introduced by Delsarte, Goethals and Seidel in~\cite{delsarte1977spherical} and further developed in~\cite{iverson2017optimal}).
-Characterizing ETFs of this form leads to a notion of \emph{hyperdifference sets}, which happen to unify several disparate ETF constructions, such as harmonic ETFs, those involving skew-symmetric conference matrices~\cite{Renes:07,Strohmer:08}, as well as real ETFs with so-called \textit{centroidal symmetry}~\cite{FickusJMPW:15}.
+This paper constructs ETFs with nonabelian symmetry through a generalization of the harmonic ETF theory.
+While our construction and its relation to harmonic ETFs can be described in purely group-theoretic terms, we will work in the broader arena of \emph{association schemes}, as detailed in Section 2.
+Working in this context offers no additional difficulties, and in our opinion, even simplifies matters.
+Every association scheme gives rise to a distinguished set of Parseval frames whose Gram matrices lie in its adjacency algebra.
+Characterizing ETFs of this form leads to a notion of \emph{hyperdifference sets}, which unify several disparate ETF constructions, such as harmonic ETFs, those involving skew-symmetric conference matrices~\cite{Renes:07,Strohmer:08}, as well as real ETFs with so-called \textit{centroidal symmetry}~\cite{FickusJMPW:15}.
 Section~3 then focuses on a particular type of association schemes, namely, \emph{group schemes}.
 Here, hyperdifference sets enjoy a characterization in terms of the representations of the underlying group, and the resulting ETFs are known as \textit{central group frames} (introduced in~\cite{VW}).
 Furthermore, this characterization leads to a necessary integrality condition on the existence of such hyperdifference sets, which we then use to significantly reduce the search space in certain cases.